 Chauffeur vetting above the TLC floor.
 The TLC’s driver-licensing requirements include background checks, a defensive-driving course, drug screening, and biennial renewals.
 We weighted operators that layer additional vetting over operators at the regulatory floor.
 Industry context comes from the National Limousine Association and the Cruise Lines International Association.

-1. Detailed Drivers
+2. Detailed Drivers

 24 Mercer Street, SoHo.
 TLC-licensed, background-checked, drug-tested chauffeurs.
 NLA member.
 Booking line +1 888 420 0177.

 The luggage-sized fleet is the first cruise-specific strength.
-A couple sailing for a week books the sedan with room for two to three large bags; a family with four to six bags books the Escalade or S-Class; a group of eight to fourteen with full cruise luggage books the Sprinter.
+A couple sailing for a week books the sedan with room for two to three large bags; a family with four to six bags books the First Class SUV or S-Class; a group of eight to fourteen with full cruise luggage books the Sprinter.
 DD confirms the bag count at booking and sizes the vehicle to both the passenger and the luggage load, which prevents the single most common cruise-transfer failure — the vehicle too small for the suitcases.

 The terminal coverage is the second strength.
 DD’s chauffeurs handle all three regional terminals: the Manhattan Cruise Terminal on the West Side at Piers 88-92, the Brooklyn Cruise Terminal in Red Hook, and the Cape Liberty Cruise Port in Bayonne.
 Each is a different routing problem — the West Side pier traffic, the congested single-approach Red Hook access, and the Bayonne route across the Hudson crossings — and a chauffeur who knows the specific terminal builds the departure time around the real embarkation-day traffic rather than a generic ETA.
 The SoHo dispatch base at 24 Mercer Street is central to the West Side and Brooklyn terminal routes.